jhosvr/memeho/README.md

 5. submit a merge request to the develop branch
 6. merge requests will be auto-approved and then pushed to the test server
 7. submit a merge request from develop to master when ready

-**Current todo's:**
-* configure branching and contribution model
-* setup ci server to push code to the test server upon merge to develop
-* configure ci server to push code to memellennial city upon merge to master